andrerichards/joculer/README.md

 # Joculer

-Utility class to make it easier to accessClojure functions from Java
+Utility class to make it easier to access Clojure functions from Java

 ## Usage